 [23] None of what we have said detracts from the very serious nature of this offending.
 This relatively young man has now served a sentence of five years for one GBH with intent and will now serve another significant sentence of 12 years for this offending.
 He has also been deemed dangerous and so he will have to be assessed at the relevant point as to whether he continues to present a risk to the public.

-[24] We grant leave, allow the appeal, and adjust the custodial sentence to 12 years.
+[24] We grant leave, allow the appeal, and adjust the extended custodial sentence to one of 12 years' custody plus an extension period of three years.